Chathuni-07/Chathuni-07/README.md

 ## 🌸 About Me
-🎓 I'm a 2nd-year Software Engineering undergraduate at **NIBM Sri Lanka**, passionate about building innovative solutions.
+🎓 As a Software Engineering undergraduate at NIBM Sri Lanka, I’m on a continuous journey of learning and growth.
-💡 Currently focusing on **software Development** and exploring **AI-powered systems**.
+💡 I’m fascinated by how AI, data, and software systems can be used to solve everyday challenges.
+🌱 My mission is to gain hands-on experience, contribute to real-world projects, and evolve into a skilled Full-Stack Developer ready for industry challenges.

-## 🌸 What I'm Currently up to
+## 🧠 What I'm Currently up to

 💻 Building personal projects to strengthen my understanding of full-stack development